alainseys/alainseys/README.md

 ### Hi there, I'm Alain 👋

-## I'm a Husband, Father, Developer, and Devops Engineer!
+## I'm a Husband, Father, and Devops Engineer!
 - 🔭 OpenSource contributer
 - 👯 I’m looking to collaborate with other opensource contributers creators
 - 🦠 Ansible enthousiast